 Taste and Freshness

-It’s easy to understand why Chefs Plate is one of Canada’s top 3 best meal kits in Canada – their food is delicious, quick & easy to prepare, and the price is right!
+It’s easy to understand why Chefs Plate is one of Canada’s top meal kit company– their food is delicious, quick & easy to prepare, and the price is right!
 If you’re looking for the lowest-cost way to try the whole meal kit experience, is the option for you.
+With the best vegetarian options in the market and an incredible discount on the Veggie Box, Chefs plate have made their way to the top with hard work and dedication!

 Try it for 50% off with Chefs Plate discount promo code MKC50.